[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 OO Scale Accessories 1966-83.

 When the OO editions of cricket were introduced in the late 1960s they were fully supported by this compact, but delightful range.
 The initial size of the range was TC-A to TC-M, which simply consisted of spare parts for the standard game.
 By 1969 the range reached TC-R, but was not added to after that date.
-With the notable exception of the fence, most of the the accessories survived alongside the box sets until the Waddingtons purge circa 1982-83.
+With the notable exception of the fence, most of the the accessories survived alongside the box sets until the Waddingtons purge in 1983.

 Boxes and Bags: Cricket Packaging Explained.